vitalyros/diceformula/README.md

 ## Syntax

+Expression in dice formula is a single line.
+During runtime the language operates with two data types: integers and arrays of integers.
+Either of those types may be a result of an execution.

 Two types of literals can be used in the expressions.
 - integers - e.g. 5 20 60
-- dice rolls - e.g. d20 d4 - those would cause a dice roll
+- dice rolls - e.g. d20 d4 - these would cause dice rolls

 Addition, multiplication and subtraction operations should work with integers.
 Operator precedence should work by the rules of arithmetic. e.g. `20 * 5 + 4 - 2` would return 102

-To control precedence braces can be used. e.g. `20 * (20 - 4)`
+You can use braces to control precedence. e.g. `20 * (20 - 4)`

 Addition and subtraction should work similarly with dice rolls.
 Integers and dice rolls can be mixed.